1. Home

 8. Resize any element by dragging the right bottom corner.

-9. Once you have the charts you can either share a dashboard via link or email or download the chart to insert it in emails or presentations.
+9. Once you have the charts, you can either share a dashboard via link or email or download the chart to insert it in emails or presentations.

 Click Save and add the next element.
 If you enjoy our tool consider subscribing for a monthly or yearly plan (this way you will save 30%) to unlock the premium features.

-Step 3: Add another element
+3. Add another element

-Once you’re done with the first element you can click on Add element in the editor and pick the next element.
+Once you’re done with the first element, you can click on Add element in the editor and pick the next element.

-Step 4: Save, Preview, Share
+4. Save, Preview, Share

-Ajelix BI editing buttons
+Ajelix BI save, preview, and share buttons

 4. How to share a report with others?